The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.8

 How reliable is it?

 Volkswagen used to advertise its cars with the strapline ‘If only everything in life was as reliable as a Volkswagen’.
-Such marketing built the company a reputation for solidity, and while that hasn’t always been especially well deserved, its latest products are more dependable than they’ve ever been.
+This marketing helped build the company a reputation for solidity, and while that hasn’t always been especially well deserved, the products on this model are more dependable than they’ve ever been previously.

 How safe is it?